hyrumk/NLP_project_team7/README.md

-# NLP Prject for CS372
+# NLP Project for CS372
-Use the virtual python env
+The following project aims at predicting the trend of the stock price for a certain company through Natural Language Processing of relevant web articles.

 ## INSTALLS:

+## Python Virtual Environment
+* pip install virtualenv
+* (Mac) source ./env/bin/activate

 ### Numpy
 * pip install numpy